1ahmadbassam/gregicalityutils/README.md

 I don't guarantee you anything works in this mod.
 This is really just for personal use and some stuff is still untested as I did not reach them in my world yet.
 You're using AI code, keep that in mind, and keep a lot of backups.
 This is also updated frequently as I play and discover problems and no guarantees I keep this README up-to-date.

+No JAR.
+Build it yourself.
+Simply run `gradlew build` with JDK 25 on your PATH, not hard.

 ## What This Does

 Required Dependencies: Gregtech: Nomifactory Edition 1.18.3, Gregicality (Obviously), OpenComputers, GTCE2OC, XNet, OCXNetDriver, ProgressiveAutomation, Extra Utilities 2, and their respective libraries.

 Optional Dependencies: Baubles.

 ### Standalone features (blocks)